Wellington has new ordinance regulating golf carts

 "We are still confused about having the cart registered and barring a plate.
 Do we need those things to use the multi-model pathways or not?" a resident asked.

-"Low-speed vehicles are not allowed on the pathway so that does mean a licensed low-speed vehicle would not be allowed on the village pathways," Nicole Coates, with the Village of Wellington said.
+"Low-speed vehicles are not allowed on the pathway, so that does mean a licensed low-speed vehicle would not be allowed on the village pathways," Nicole Coates, Wellington's public safety director, said.

 Smith said the new regulations are smart if it makes things safer.